An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Related Work

 \section{Related Work}

-Developing tractable and consistent algorithms for latent state dynamical systems dates back to spectral subspace identification algorithms for Kalman filters \cite{vanoverschee:96}.
-At their heart, these algorithms represent the state as a prediction of the future observations conditioned on history and future actions and use matrix factorization to obtain a basis for the state.
+Developing tractable and consistent algorithms for latent state dynamical systems dates back to spectral subspace identification algorithms for Kalman filters\citep{vanoverschee:96}.
+At their heart, these algorithms represent the state as a prediction of the future observations conditioned on history and future actions, and use matrix factorization to obtain a basis for the state.

-This notion of the state as a prediction is the basis of \emph{predictive state representations} (PSRs) \cite{psr}, where the state is represented by the success probabilities of a number of {\em tests}.
-A test succeeds if a specified sequence test observations is observed when administering a specified sequence of test actions.
+This notion of the state as a prediction is the basis of \emph{predictive state representations} (PSRs)~\citep{psr}, where the state is represented by the success probabilities of a number of {\em tests}.
+A test succeeds if a specified sequence of test observations is observed when administering a specified sequence of test actions.

-Noting that the state and parameters of a PSR are defined up to a similarity transformation has led to a family of tractable and consistent spectral algorithms for learning PSRs \cite{tpsr,pstd,boots:11:plan}.
-More recently, Boots et al. \cite{hsepsr} proposed a generalization of PSRs in a reproducing kernel Hilbert space (RKHS).
+Noting that the state and parameters of a PSR are defined up to a similarity transformation has led to a family of tractable and consistent spectral algorithms for learning PSRs~\citep{tpsr}.
+More recently,~\citet{hsepsr} proposed a generalization of PSRs in a reproducing kernel Hilbert space (RKHS).
 This Hilbert space embedding of PSRs (HSE-PSRs) is able to represent systems with continuous observations and actions while still offering a tractable and consistent learning algorithm.
 HSE-PSRs, however, use a Gram matrix formulation, whose computational and storage requirements can grow rapidly with the size of training data.
-A finite dimensional approximation for non-linear PSRs was proposed in \cite{onlinepsr}.
-However, it can be thought of as an approximation of HSE-HMMs~\cite{hsehmm} with actions, which has poor theoretical guarantees~\cite{hsepsr}.
-In addition, \cite{onlinepsr} does not provide examples on how to apply the proposed model in controlled processes with continuous actions.
+A finite dimensional approximation for non-linear PSRs was proposed by~\citet{onlinepsr}.
+However, it can be thought of as an approximation of HSE-HMMs~\citep{hsehmm} with actions, a method that has poor theoretical guarantees~\citep{hsepsr}.
+In addition,~\citet{onlinepsr} did not provide examples of how to apply the proposed model to controlled processes with continuous actions.
 In contrast, the model we propose is an approximation of HSE-PSRs, which is a more principled generalization of PSRs as it performs true Bayesian inference in the RKHS.
+In addition, our proposed learning algorithm incorporates a local optimization procedure that we demonstrate to be very effective.